citp/privacy-policy-historical/b/be/bea/bea.gov.md

-> *The following text is extracted and transformed from the bea.gov privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205200326id_/https%3A//www.bea.gov/bea/about/Privacy_Statement.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bea.gov privacy policy that was archived on 2007-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070630044536id_/http%3A//www.bea.gov/about/Privacy_Statement.htm) for the most accurate reproduction.*

-# Web Privacy Policy
+# BEA : Web Privacy Policy

 ## Information that is collected when you visit this site